 How Live Is Real-Time Odds Data?

 "Real-time" odds data typically has 100ms to 10-second latency depending on the provider and protocol.
-With SSE streaming, SharpAPI delivers odds changes with sub-89ms P50 latency — you see a line movement within 89 milliseconds of it being detected.
+With SSE streaming, SharpAPI delivers odds changes with sub-89ms P50 latency.
+You see a line movement within 89 milliseconds of it being detected.
 REST polling adds your poll interval (3-10 seconds) on top.
-The upstream bottleneck is how fast odds are collected from sportsbooks: Pinnacle's CDN caches at ~7 minutes for live events, but aggressive polling brings effective freshness to 3-5 seconds.
+The upstream bottleneck is how fast odds are collected from sportsbooks, and that varies by book: push-feed sources like Pinnacle are ingested in real time (sub-second collection), while books that must be polled have an effective freshness of 3-5 seconds.

 What "Real-Time" Actually Means